Gods And Monsters: Everything We Know About The New DCU Under James Gunn

 The Brave And The Bold

-Matt Reeves’ The Batman franchise will continue with a second film, but the DCU will also have its own Batman.
+Matt Reeves’ The Batman franchise will continue as a planned trilogy but the DCU will also have its own Batman.
 The Brave and the Bold will introduce this new Batman, as well as, for the first time on the big screen since 1997, Robin.
 This Robin will be Damian Wayne, Batman’s biological son who was trained by the League of Assassins.
-Gunn also teased that this is only the beginning of the “Bat Family” in the DCU.
-Andy Muschetti will direct the new take on Batman.
+Andy Muschietti will direct the new take on Batman, however, all signs point to The Brave and the Bold release date not coming any time soon.
+Muschietti has indicated he’s not actively working on The Brave and the Bold, and we don’t even know if a script is currently in development.

 Booster Gold from DC Comics